AlessandroBonomo28/HealthyIG/README.md

 I repeat, NO PIRACY!
 the original author of `script.sh` is [breakthescroll.com](https://breakthescroll.com/).

-- **The older the ig version is, the higher is the risk of missing official instagram security updates**
+- **The older the ig version, the higher the risk of missing official instagram security updates**
 ### Mission 🌿
 **The mission** is is to **prevent scrolling and empower the user** since Meta doesn't allow you to deactivate reels.
 If you want to **contribute** just spread the word or make a pull request following the **contribution guidelines** at the end of the page.